daniel5151/choochoos/docs/k2/kernel2.md

 ```

 So each `TaskDescriptor` can be in any of the states described by `tag`, at which
-point the fields in the corresponding struct under the `union` will be populated.
+point the fields in the corresponding struct under the `union` will be populated:
-Let's explain each of the states:

 - `UNUSED`: the `TaskDescriptor` does not represent a running task.
 - `READY`: the task is on the `ready_queue`, waiting to be scheduled.